Skip to Content

 Buying a Foreclosed Home with a USDA Loan

-A USDA loan represents a terrific financing value, one that requires no down payment and lower fees than other mortgage options.
-But if you want to save even more money, an important question arises: Can you buy a foreclosure with a USDA loan?
+A USDA loan insured by the U.S. Department of Agriculture requires no down payment and lower fees than other mortgage options, but what if you want to save even more money?

-Fortunately, the answer is yes, but under certain conditions.
-Let’s take a more in-depth look at how USDA home loans work with foreclosed properties, how to find foreclosed homes, different financing options, the legal due diligence involved, and other important factors to consider before committing to a foreclosure.
+You may consider buying a foreclosure with a USDA loan by meeting certain conditions.
+Let’s take an in-depth look at how USDA home loans work with foreclosed properties, how to find foreclosed homes, different financing options, the legal requirements, and other important factors to consider before committing to a foreclosure.

-A foreclosed property is one that the lender or bank has repossessed after the previous owner could not keep up with the mortgage payments.
+Lenders repossess foreclosed properties after the previous owner can no longer keep up with the mortgage payments.
 The bank then sells the property to recover its money, often at a lower price than market value.
-The property could come with some defects or issues because it’s typically being sold “as-is.”
-Nevertheless, it often represents a bargain to prospective buyers who yearn to claim a home with a lower price tag.
+The property could come with some defects or issues because it’s typically sold “as-is.”
+Foreclosed homes often represent a bargain to prospective buyers who yearn to buy homes with lower price tags.

 “You can usually find foreclosed properties by searching real estate websites and checking with local banks.
 Some websites even have filters specifically for foreclosure listings,” explains Briana Sparrow, a mortgage banker with Atlantic Bay Mortgage Group in Richmond, Virginia.

-Steven Glick, director of mortgage sales for HomeAbroad, also recommends searching via online platforms like RealtyTrac, which commonly lists real estate-owned (REO) properties.
-He adds that local newspapers sometimes advertise upcoming auctions, and the USDA’s website may point you to government-owned foreclosures.
+Steven Glick, director of mortgage sales for HomeAbroad, also recommends searching online platforms like RealtyTrac, which list real estate-owned (REO) properties.
+He says local newspapers sometimes advertise upcoming auctions, and the USDA’s website may point you toward government-owned foreclosures.

 “Working with a real estate agent who knows the local market and has experience with foreclosures can also help.
-They have access to the Multiple Listing Service (MLS) and can spot pre-foreclosure or short-sale deals before they hit public listings,” Glick notes.
+They have access to the multiple listing service (MLS) and can spot pre-foreclosure or short sale deals before they hit public listings,” Glick says.

 Yes, you are allowed to buy a foreclosure property using USDA financing.
 But certain rules apply.
 You must:

 • Meet income requirements.
-In 2025, USDA loan income limits are based on roughly 115% of the local median income, with typical caps at $112,450 for households of up to four people and $148,450 for larger families, though these amounts can be higher in expensive areas.
+In 2025, USDA loan income limits cannot exceed 115% of the local median household income, with typical caps at $112,450 for households of up to four people and $148,450 for larger families, though these amounts can be higher in expensive areas.

 • Purchase in a USDA-approved rural location, usually in communities with fewer than 35,000 residents, sometimes including nearby small towns and suburbs.